 Human Resources representative

 Following the receipt of a report of policy violation, information will be reviewed by the appropriate adjudicator (listed above) to determine whether a policy may have been violated, or if further inquiry is necessary to determine whether to commence a formal investigation.
-Where there is allegation of violation of the Policy Against Discrimination and Harassment, the determination of commencement of investigation is made in consultation with the Associate Dean for Equity.
+Where there is allegation of violation of the Policy Against Discrimination and Harassment, the determination of commencement of investigation is made in consultation with the Executive Director for Equity.
 Initial inquiry may require conversation with the Complainant, Reporting party, potential witnesses, and/or , the Respondent.
 If formal investigation is to commence the Respondent will be notified (see Investigation & Adjudication below).
 In cases where this procedure is utilized for investigation of a matter involving an employee (staff or faculty member) as Respondent, the employee’s supervisor will be notified of the investigation at the same time the Respondent receives notification.

 Vendors or other agencies in contract with the College will be promptly notified if any of their employees are alleged to have violated policy, and such employees may be banned from any or all college properties and may also be subject to action deemed appropriate by their respective employer.
 Restrictions regarding access to College property or events may also be imposed.

 In circumstances where there is insufficient information to pursue further investigation, educational or training efforts may be recommended or implemented.

 In cases where mediation is deemed to be an option by the Adjudicator, the parties will be offered the option by the Adjudicator.
 The parties should not contact each other to discuss mediation.
 Mediation will be pursued only with the consent of both parties.
 If the mediation results in a resolution, the formal disciplinary procedure will be concluded and the case will be closed.
 If the parties are unable to reach a resolution, the disciplinary process will proceed.